Digestive Health Acupuncture in Boksburg | Clinical Focus | Dr Bapoo

 Digestive symptoms are rarely isolated.
-When digestion is off, sleep, mood, pain, inflammation, and energy often shift with it.
-I focus on the pattern underneath your symptoms and the sequence needed to restore rhythm and stability.
+In my Boksburg practice, I use acupuncture and Chinese medicine to address the pattern underneath your symptoms, because when digestion is off, sleep, mood, pain, inflammation, and energy often shift with it.
+I focus on the sequence needed to restore rhythm and stability.

 Why digestive symptoms persist